 - DIY: Difficult, if not impossible, for the do-it-yourselfer to build well.
 Many novices will be overwhelmed by this exacting project.
 If you just want to re-tile a shower, it is possible to tile it yourself.
 A middle option is also available: mating a fiberglass/acrylic shower pan with tile walls.

 - Water Leaks: Probability of shower pan leaking because it can crack with the settling of a house.
 Note, though, that you have a couple of alternatives.
 In some instances, it is possible to install fiberglass shower pans in conjunction with tiled walls.
 Or, even better, if you want to keep the look of tile throughout, install a polyurethane shower pan which can be tiled over.

-- Slower: Slow installation time due to curing process.
+- Slower: Slow installation time due to the curing process.

 Is it just a matter of your pre-fab unit going bad?
 They do not always have to be replaced entirely.

 - Spot repair with fiberglass compound or installing a liner.
-Spot repair is just what is sounds like: fix until you can do the right thing--replace.
+Spot repair is just what it sounds like: fix until you can do the right thing—replace.

-- Bathrub relining is considered inferior to a full replacement as liners can leak, allowing water to permeate between the tub and liner.
+- Bathtub relining is considered inferior to a full replacement as liners can leak, allowing water to permeate between the tub and liner.